-There are 23 designated City Historic Landmarks in the City of Sedona.
-Four of those are also on the National Register of Historic Places: Jordan Ranch, Sedona Ranger Station, Hart Store, and the Chapel of the Holy Cross.
-The criteria for Historic Landmark designation are listed in the Historic Preservation Ordinance, Article 15 of the Land Development Code.
+There are 23 designated Historic Landmarks in the city.
+Also on the National Register of Historic Places are: Jordan Ranch, Sedona Ranger Station and Pumphouse, Hart Store, and the Chapel of the Holy Cross.

 Bennett-Purtyman Cabin, 1922, Kachina Drive.